 The first sign of a developing alcohol addiction is a growing tolerance to alcohol.
 If someone notices they need to drink significantly more alcohol to feel the same effects, this is a grim warning sign that one should take very seriously.
 Continuing to drink after noticing an increased tolerance will lead to the start of withdrawal symptoms.
 Going too long without a drink will make a user involuntarily shake, feel nauseous, and even have depressive episodes.
 As the person continues to drink, these symptoms will only intensify.

-Like all addictions, eventually alcoholism will take control of the user’s life.
+Like all addictions, eventually, alcoholism will take control of the user’s life.
 The main focus of their waking hours will be the acquisition and consumption of more alcohol, even if this means damaging their personal and professional lives.
-Alcohol in particular has a profound effect on a drinker’s behavior, making it especially likely to lead to broken relationship and lost jobs, often causing irreversible trauma in those areas.
+Alcohol, in particular, has a profound effect on a drinker’s behavior, making it especially likely to lead to a broken relationship and lost jobs, often causing irreversible trauma in those areas.

 Excessive long-term drinking causes serious health damage.
 In addition to damaging the liver and brain, alcohol contributes to heart failure and the formation of some cancers.
 Alcohol causes insomnia, leading to chronic fatigue.
 As if that weren’t enough, alcoholic drinks are often extremely high in calories, so that excessive drinking will cause weight gain, further ruining the addict’s health.